David-Manniche/TheMarket/readme.txt

 Bug:
-    => 035563 - when seller request catalog then on status change tab> check box ix not required => 035562 - while requesting catalog> shipping details> country is getting saved with random data
+    => 035563 - when seller request catalog then on status change tab> check box ix not required => 035562 - while requesting catalog> shipping details> country is getting saved with random data => 035627 - On buy together and related products >> if we enter wrong name of product and click on save button then message should be proper